vizn3r/ai-video-automation/README.md

 - `cd make-short`
 - Create `venv` environment by running `python3 -m venv venv`
 - Run this to install required packages `source ./venv/bin/activate & pip install -r requirements.txt`
-- Check `make-short` script options, adjust to your needs
+- Check `make-video` script options, adjust to your needs
-- Run `./make-short`
+- Run `./make-video`
     - If this doesn't run, you're either on Windows (this is made on WSL, might add Win script later), or
     - Don't have permissions to execute, to fix this run `sudo chmod +x make-short`
 - Watch the magic happen